Ratings and QSSB

 Quality standards are high, and reaching the quality levels is often a long-term process for child care and preschool programs.
 All programs enrolled in QSSB are committed to preparing kids for school and life and do so by adhering to an improvement plan created just for them.
 With the support of a QSSB coach, improvement plans outline goals and procedures to move a site towards even greater quality.

-In addition, some QSSB programs will not receive a rating at all.
+In addition, some programs will not receive a rating at all during their enrollment with QSSB.
 Reaching beyond the scope of more traditional environments like child care centers, licensed family child care, and state preschools, QSSB has extended its work to partner with alternative settings.
 Alternative settings are license-exempt providers and community-based programs like family resource centers, home-visiting programs, libraries, Boys and Girls Clubs and more.
 These settings are supported according to the same quality standards around three core areas: child development and school readiness, teacher qualifications, and overall program and environment.
 They also work according to a specific plan and with the support of a QSSB coach.

 QUALITY START PROVIDER RATINGS